UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 3917168 Initial commit
 ```

-TODO:
-* Point out that we have no outstanding commits to push and that `main` and
+Once again, the status shows we have no outstanding commits to push, meaning
-  `origin/main` are now located at the same commit.
-Explain that this means
+`main` and `origin/main` are now pointing at the same commit (i.e. the remote
-  the remote repository is up to date with the local repository.
+repository is now up to date with the local repository).

 ## Viewing the repository on GitHub